 The individually addressed Management frame is successfully delivered.

-A STA affiliated with the MLD with dot11QMFActivated equal to false shall not transmit other individually addressed Management frames (except the frames that are excluded above) to another STA affiliated with the associated MLD while the current individually addressed Management frame (except the frames that are excluded above) has not yet completed to the point of success, retry fail, or other MAC discard (e.g., lifetime expiration).
+Any(#8202) STA affiliated with the MLD with dot11QMFActivated equal to false shall not transmit other individually addressed Management frames (except the frames that are excluded above) to another STA affiliated with the associated MLD while the current individually addressed Management frame (except the frames that are excluded above) has not yet completed to the point of success, reaching retry limit, (#8203) or other MAC discard (e.g., lifetime expiration).